30 Obnoxious Phrases to Expunge from Your Writing Today

 Not recognizing wordiness hinders us from achieving what Robert Hartwell Fiske, editor of the online journal Vocabula Review, calls "The Perfectibility of Words."

-If you wish to write precisely and professionally without trading in puffery, it’s vital that you expunge any important-sounding phrases that add nothing to the meaning of a sentence.
+If you wish to write precisely and professionally without trading in puffery, it’s vital that you expunge any important-sounding words and overused phrases that add nothing to the meaning of a sentence.

 1. mutual agreement